Can you do anything to protect yourself against air pollution? Answer: you can try, but the best way is to have cleaner air; or even move!

 These results appear promising, but more research, such as large scale controlled experiments, is needed to overcome the misgivings of experts such as Hedley.

 Face masks are also used to combat air pollution.
-Though Hedley considers the cheap paper masks are a “waste of time”, in the 1990s his research team equipped Hong Kong police on foot patrols with neoprene masks with carbon filters.
-There were some improvements in health indicators, but Hedley recalls, “The masks were uncomfortable and hot and the police didn’t like them – they looked like Darth Vader.”
+Though Hedley considered the cheap paper masks are a “waste of time”, in the 1990s his research team equipped Hong Kong police on foot patrols with neoprene masks with carbon filters.
+There were some improvements in health indicators, but Hedley recalled, “The masks were uncomfortable and hot and the police didn’t like them – they looked like Darth Vader.”

 Another way of reducing air pollution effects is to move from the worst hit areas.
 Media stories have told of people – including Hedley himself –departing Hong Kong to avoid the pollution that was playing havoc with their health.
 Yet simply avoiding being too near busy roads might help a little, as some studies have shown traffic pollutant levels are significantly lower at distances of over 150 metres away.
-Then, Hedley says air is usually a little better the higher you are in a building.
+Then, Hedley said air is usually a little better the higher you are in a building.

 With this grim prognosis, and the fact cleaning our air would be a monumental task, it may be wise to turn to other kinds of indoor air cleaners that are recommended on the internet: houseplants.
 You can find these billed as “living air purifiers”, though sadly, a scholarly review suggests benefits are trivial.
 But at least they can look good, and with research suggesting greenery boosts health and well-being, having more houseplants around might make you just a little less stressed from wondering if you might become one of the Hedley Index statistics.